Skip to main content

 CLINICAL SIGNS

-Signs of AI in wild birds vary depending on the viral subtype, environmental stress and bird species, and are not specific to the disease associated with this virus.
+Signs of AI in wild birds vary depending on the viral subtype, environmental stress, and bird species, and they are not specific to the disease associated with this virus.
 In wild birds, infections with AI typically do not show any clinical signs.
-When birds do show clinical signs, they can be respiratory (sneezing, coughing, ocular and nasal discharge, edema surrounding the eyes); neurological (abnormal position of the head, falling or tremors, circling); gastro-intestinal (diarrhea, green discoloration of feces) and just overall signs of not doing well including weakness.
+When birds do show clinical signs, they can be respiratory (sneezing, coughing, ocular and nasal discharge, edema surrounding the eyes), neurological (abnormal position of the head, falling or tremors, circling), gastrointestinal (diarrhea, green discoloration of feces) and just overall signs of not doing well including weakness.

 DISEASE MANAGEMENT

-The department monitors for AI in free-ranging wild birds in Wisconsin throughout the year through investigations of wild bird mortality events involving five or more birds.
-The DNR, in cooperation with the USGS National Wildlife Health Center and others, has enhanced surveillance efforts based on apparent species susceptibility, reported clinical signs and proximity to any reported mortality events in wild birds.
+The department monitors for AI in free-ranging wild birds in Wisconsin throughout the year by investigating wild bird mortality events involving five or more birds.
+In cooperation with the USGS National Wildlife Health Center and others, the DNR has enhanced surveillance efforts based on apparent species susceptibility, reported clinical signs and proximity to any reported mortality events in wild birds.

 Investigating sick or dead wild bird events is an effective tool for the early detection of AI outbreaks.
-If you observe five or more sick or dead birds in one area, please contact the DNR Wildlife Switchboard by emailing DNRWildlifeSwitchboard@wisconsin.gov or calling 608-267-0866.
+If you observe five or more sick or dead birds in one area, please get in touch with the DNR Wildlife Switchboard by emailing DNRWildlifeSwitchboard@wisconsin.gov or calling 608-267-0866.
 You will need to leave a message for the switchboard staff to return your call.
-In your message, please include the number of animals, the species (such as Canada goose), if they were sick or dead, the specific location where you saw them, including the county and your contact information.
+In your message, please include the number of animals, the species (such as Canada goose), if they were sick or dead, the specific location where you saw them, and the county and your contact information.

 HPAI IN OTHER SPECIES